LGBTQ+ Veteran Care

 The care coordinator can help you get started with care or with navigating any of these issues.

 Definition of family: "Family" may include individual(s) not legally related to the individual.
-Family members include spouses, domestic partners, different-sex and same-sex significant others.
+Family members include spouses, domestic partners, and significant others of any gender.

 Advance directives: Veterans may designate any person as a decision-maker for care if they won't be able to make these decisions themselves.
-This includes same-sex partners.
+This includes partners of any gender.
 Advance directive agents are chosen by the Veteran and do not need to be biologically related.

 Documentation in medical records: VA San Francisco maintains the confidentiality of information about sexual orientation, sexual behavior, and gender identity, just like any other private health information.

 Changing name or gender in records: Your name in your medical record will reflect your legal name.
 If you change your legal name, you can request that your record be changed to reflect your legal name change.
 Use this link to learn how: How to Change Your Legal Name on File with VA

 It is VA policy that Veterans must be addressed and referred to by the Veteran’s chosen name, even when the Veteran is not present.
 The medical record system has created a preferred name field to help VA staff know this information.
 The preferred name may also be referred to as the “chosen name” or the “name used.”
 A preferred name field can be added by contacting Member Services at 415-221-4810 ext.
 24066.